 My work explores how people valorize alternative cultures of journalism–such as advocacy, civic, solutions, and Slow journalism–by contrast with traditional, mainstream and “objective” news practices.

-I’m the author of the award-winning Slow Media: Why Slow is Satisfying, Sustainable & Smart (Oxford University Press) and Activist Audiences: Engaged Citizens, Alternative Media & the Structural Critique of News (forthcoming from Routledge).
+I’m the author of the award-winning Slow Media: Why Slow is Satisfying, Sustainable & Smart (Oxford University Press) and Activist Audiences: Engaged Citizens, Alternative Media & the Structural Critique of News (Routledge).

 Available from Amazon and other booksellers.